 Google executive chairman expects U.S. approval of Lenovo-Motorola deal

-Schmidt said he saw "a good chance" of the deal passing muster with the Committee on Foreign Investment in the United States, or CFIUS, which monitors acquisitions by overseas corporations.
+Schmidt said he saw "a good chance" of the deal passing muster with the Committee on Foreign Investment in the United States, which monitors acquisitions by overseas corporations.

-Speaking at a dinner organized by the Cato Institute think tank, Schmidt said Lenovo's experience buying IBM's ailing personal computer division in 2005 would stand it in good stead as it seeks the green light to acquire the Motorola business.
+Speaking at a dinner organized by the Cato Institute think tank, Schmidt said Lenovo's previous experience buying IBM's ailing personal computer division in 2005 would stand it in good stead as it seeks the green light to acquire Motorola for about $2.91 billion.